Participle: Forms

 Some grammars further distinguish passive participles as often associated with passive voice versus active participles as often associated with e.g. the present progressive tense, but such linguistic distinctions are neither recognized nor employed on a universal basis.

-Types of participle
+Types

 Participles can be used adjectivally (i.e. without characteristics of canonical verbs) as attributive adjectives.
-They then take neither object complements nor modifiers that are typical of canonical verbs, but they are capable of being modified by adverbs such as very or slightly.
+Unlike standard verbs, participles don’t typically have objects or the usual modifiers that verbs have.
+However, they can be modified by adverbs such as very or slightly.
 The difference is illustrated by the following examples: